soxueren/atsd/api/data/alerts/update.md

 ## Description

-Update specified alerts by id.
+Change acknowledgement status of specified alerts.

-This method can be used to acknowledge and de-acknowledge alerts by adding `"acknowledge": true|false` property in the request.
+This method can be acknowledge and un-acknowledge alerts by adding `"acknowledge": true|false` property in the request.

+If `acknowledge` property is not specified, the alert will be un-acknowledged.

 ## Request